JimsJump/Duet_3_6HC_Time_Lapse/README.md

 # Duet_3_6HC_Time_Lapse
-Create time lapse videos with your Duet 3 - 6HC Mainboard, mainly ment for 3D Printers, but can be used for other machines too.
+Create time lapse videos with your Duet 3 - 6HC Mainboard, mainly meant for 3D Printers, but can be used for other machines too.

 Designed to run on a Raspberry Pi and may be adaptable to other Linux platforms.
 Supports cameras via USB, Pi (ribbon cable), and Webcam.
 Produces photos and renders a video using MJPEG-Streamer & FFMPEG.
 Creates a sub-folders for photos and video with date and time stamps for each.